tbensky/esp32bluetooth-scanner/README.md

 # ESP32 Bluetooth scanner with device name retrieval

-I wanted to see if an ESP32 could find user-given names of advertising Bluetooth devices (mainly, phones) using classic Bluetooth (not BLE).
+I wanted to see if an ESP32 could find user-given names of advertising Bluetooth devices (mainly phones) using classic Bluetooth (not BLE).
 I know nothing about Bluetooth, except that for $8 on eBay, you can buy a ESP32 that has BT and BLE functionality.
 Plus I did a project a while back using the ESP8622.
 So I bought 3 ESP32s and went to work.
 (I was trying to build a digital contact tracing system to help get us through the Covid-19 crisis using the ESP32).